cosmos/ibc-go/docs/app_modules/interchain-accounts/ica_auth.md

 By implementing the controller module as middleware, any amount of authentication modules can be created and connected to the controller module without writing redundant code.

 The authentication module must:
-- authenticate interchain account owners
+- Authenticate interchain account owners
-- track the associated interchain account address for an owner
+- Track the associated interchain account address for an owner
+- Claim the channel capability in `OnChanOpenInit`
-- send packets on behalf of an owner (after authentication)
+- Send packets on behalf of an owner (after authentication)

 ### IBCModule implementation